Esri/dynamic-situational-awareness-qt/README.md

 ### Data

 The DSA app works with offline data.
-Demo data is available for Monterey, California [here](http://www.arcgis.com/home/item.html?id=82ce2d85e21c4326bc072d441b636e5e).
+You can retrieve [demo data available for Monterey, California](http://www.arcgis.com/home/item.html?id=82ce2d85e21c4326bc072d441b636e5e).
 Details for where to place the data are provided in the demo data's description.
 Alternatively, you can define your own data by modifying the app's configuration file.

 ## Resources